-Developing a concept of word doesn’t happen overnight.
-Gradually, we see kindergarteners transform from non-readers to readers over the course of the year.
+It’s impossible for emergent readers to develop a concept of word overnight.
+It is a gradual process that requires lots of modeling.
+Slowly, we see kindergarteners transform from non-readers to readers over the course of the year.
 Today, I’m going to share a review of how concept of word develops and give you a new COW poem to add to your collection.

 Interestingly, there can be misunderstandings on exactly what Concept of Word means.
 Many teachers think of it as simply matching speech to print or being able to track.
 However, Concept of Word is a bit more than this, and it is THE sign that an emergent reader has become a beginning reader.